sensu/sensu-docs/content/sensu-go/5.10/api/cluster-role-bindings.md

 #### EXAMPLE {#clusterrolebindings-post-example}

 In the following example, an HTTP POST request is submitted to the `/clusterrolebindings` API to create a cluster role binding that assigns the `cluster-admin` cluster role to the user `bob`.
-The request includes the cluster role binding definition in the request body and returns a successful HTTP 200 OK response and the created cluster role binding definition.
+The request includes the cluster role binding definition in the request body and returns a successful HTTP 204 No Content response.

 {{< highlight shell >}}
 curl -X POST \